ZjzMisaka/DataTransformer/README.md

     - After selecting a rule, you can set monitoring to monitor some folders and files, and automatically execute this rule when there is a change.

 ### Search information setting interface
-**Used to set the specified Sheet that needs to find the specified Excel file in the specified path**
+**Used to find the specified CSV file in the specified path**
 - The search method can be selected all, complete match, partial contain and regular expression.

 ### Processing logic (plug-in coding) interface
-**Used to set the processing logic for a certain type of Sheet and the output logic after processing**
+**Used to set the processing logic for a certain type of CSV file and the output logic after processing**
 - Write code in the editor, and it will be executed in sequence during operation.
 - Parameters can be set, plug-in users can edit the parameters in the main interface, and pass them to the code to use at runtime.
 - Parameter description and running log output can be multilingualized.

 #### Coding related
 - Automatic completion and coloring throughout the process, you can add dll files to the Dlls folder by yourself, and you can directly reference them after adding.
-- Encoding content depends on the [ClosedXML](https://github.com/ClosedXML/ClosedXML) open source library.
 - Can use additional provided functions and properties to perform on-the-fly.
     - Real-time output of Log in the Log area of the main interface.
     - Hang and wait, read user input.